-Every day that a creative idea becomes solid matter, I am grateful.
+Every day that a creative idea becomes solid reality, I am grateful.

-Every day that I face that thing of which I am most afraid, I am grateful.
+Every day that I face a fear, I am grateful.

-Every day that I am given awareness of the smallest of beauties, I am grateful.
+Every day that I discover awareness of the smallest of beauties, I am grateful.

 Every day that I am enlightened, given insight, have an epiphany, I am grateful.

 Every day that I exercise compassion, understanding and patience, I am grateful.

 Every day that I encounter another living creature and engage, I am grateful.

 Every day that I am hugged, kissed, and loved, I am grateful.

 Every day that I laugh, I am grateful.